taherelsheikh/Reminders/JavaScript.md

 ```

 ##### export default
-This is similar to module.exports
+This is similar to module.exports but with the new JS syntax

 ```javascript
 let Airplane = {};